Klemet/LANDIS-II-Forest-Roads-Simulation-extension/docs/index.md

 - [ ] **[Optional]** **[Still to come]** Estimation of CO2 emissions coming from the usage of the roads

-# Is it fast ?
-(Performance)
+# ⏱ Performance

 The FRS module is pretty fast, from my own point of view.
 Indeed, creating thousands of roads in a landscape made of millions of cells took **less than a minute** for each time step with our module, when using an average CPU for the time (Intel i7 CPU with 4 cores working at 2.60GHz).
 Using the woodflux algorithm is also really quick, often flushing the wood half the time that was needed to create the roads for the time step.

 This is due to the fact that I made sure to optimize the algorithms of the module so that they would take as little time to run as possible.
 To that end, I used two open-source C# Nuget packages (see Acknowledgments) that greatly improved the running time of the module.

 Additional data from other users is needed to be sure; but currently, I would say that **you can expect to see no real difference between running your simulations with the FRS module or without**, in terms of performance and time of simulation.

-# What do I need to use it ?
-(Requirements)
+# 🧱 Requirements

 To use the FRS module, you need: